rebryant/pgpbs-artifact/benchmarks/cardinality/README.txt

 This directory contains unsatisfiable benchmark problems based on mismatched set sizes.
+All have been processed with the program scranfilize to randomize the ordering of variables and clauses.

 1. Benchmarks:

-mchess-board-N_shuf.cnf:
+mchess-board-24_shuf.cnf:
-	The NxN mutilated chessboard.
+	The 24x24 mutilated chessboard.
 Attempt to cover a chessboard with dominos, except that two opposite corners have been removed, and so there's a mismatch between the number of white and black squares.
 This is a classic challenge problem for